jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

     ```sh
     confluent flink shell --compute-pool ${COMPUTE_POOL_ID} --environment ${ENV_ID} --service-account
     ```

+    Once running a DML statements will run for ever. it is possible to pause and resume it.
+See cookbook for the practices and process to update existing statements.

 ???- question "How to change the CFU limit?"
     CFU can be changed via the console or the cli, up to the limit of 50.
 Going above need to be via ticket to Confluent support.